DiedrichsenLab/BrainDataScienceBlog/example_blog1/text.md

 ### Side notes
 Side note are a specific feature of the Brain, Data, and Science blog and directly taken from the Tufte's work.
 They enable authors to provide supplementary information in the text without having the reader going to a different part of the paper.
-When you have a simple comment, you can include it directly in the text{+side:s1:this is a sidenote}.
-You can also make general comments as margin notes that are unnumbered {+margin:m1:This is a margin note.}
+When you have a simple comment, you can include it directly in the text{+side:this is a sidenote}.
+You can also make general comments as margin notes that are unnumbered {+margin:This is a margin note.}.
+When the viewport gets smaller (i.e. when viewing the page on a mobile device, side and margin notes disappear and are only shown when the user toggles them.)

 ### References
 To include automatic reference formating, include a  `reference.bib` file in the enclosing folder.
 References then can then be cited using the tag from the bib-file by using a `[+citet: Yokoi2019]` or `[+citep: Berlot2018]` tag.
 The `citet` citations are replaced with [+citet: Yokoi2019],  the `citep` citations are replaced with [+citep: Berlot2018].
-The citations are then added to a reference section in the end of the document.{+side:s1:You can also add citations to a side note [+citep: Berlot2018], so that the reference does not disrupt the flow of reading, but at the same time the information is right there.}
+The citations are then added to a reference section in the end of the document.{+side:You can also add citations to a side note [+citep: Berlot2018], so that the reference does not disrupt the flow of reading, but at the same time the information is right there.}

 ### Formulas
 Math type setting is achieved over MathJax.
 Math can be either included over inline math, using the dollar sign `$a \ne 0$` with is set as $a \ne 0$.
 You can also use round paratheses as delimiter, such as: `\\(ax^2 + bx + c = 0\\)` which is set as \\(ax^2 + bx + c = 0\\) .
 Display equations are delimited by double dollar signs and separated from the main text using an empty line.